stateful/docs.runme.dev/docs/Guide/terraform.md

 **Conclusion:**

-Setting up Terraform to create an EC2 instance is a simple yet powerful way to manage your infrastructure as code.
-It provides repeatability and version control for your infrastructure, making it easier to manage and collaborate with others.
+Terraform is a simple yet powerful way to manage your infrastructure as code.
+It provides repeatability and version control for your infrastructure, with runme it makes it easier to manage and collaborate with others.
 Customize the Terraform configuration based on your specific requirements, and enjoy the benefits of automated infrastructure provisioning with Terraform.